Value-Chain-Hackers/ChrisIsBusyWith/README.md

 ---

-## 1. VCH Infrastructure – Modular Research Ecosystem
+## 1. VCH Infrastructure – Modular Research Ecosystem Thomas Mazuri (Capgemini)

 A fully integrated, open-source research ecosystem designed to streamline supply chain finance innovation.
 It’s a modular infrastructure that empowers academics, researchers, and students to collaborate, analyze, and solve complex problems more efficiently than ever before.